-To identify and examine the principles of Scots commercial law, consumer law and corporate law as they relate to business transactions.
+To identify and examine the principles of Scots commercial law, consumer law and finance as they relate to business and consumer transactions.

 By the end of this module the student should be able to:

 1. Demonstrate knowledge and understanding of the principles and transactions of commercial law and consumer law in Scotland